cisco/cisco-network-puppet-module/README.md

 The [`puppet-resource_api`](https://rubygems.org/gems/puppet-resource_api) Ruby gem is a required component of the `ciscopuppet` module.
 The gem will need to be installed on any Puppet agent which will be managing a NX-OS device.
 It can be automatically installed by Puppet by using the [`ciscopuppet::proxy`](manifests/proxy.pp) class.
 Automatic gem installs are preferred; manual gem installs should be reserved for exceptional circumstances.

+##### The `net_http_unix` Ruby Gem

+The [`net_http_unix`](https://rubygems.org/gems/net_http_unix) Ruby gem is a required component of the `ciscopuppet` module.
+The gem will need to be installed on any Puppet agent which will be managing a NX-OS device.
+It can be automatically installed by Puppet by using the [`ciscopuppet::proxy`](manifests/proxy.pp) class.
+Automatic gem installs are preferred; manual gem installs should be reserved for exceptional circumstances.

 ### <a name="getting-started-puppet-device">Getting started with remote management (`puppet device`)</a>

 To get started, create or edit `/etc/puppetlabs/puppet/device.conf`, add a section for the device (this will become the device's `certname`), specify a type of `cisco_nexus`, and specify a `url` to a credentials file.
 For example: